gary-rafferty/gary-rafferty.github.com/_posts/2020-07-08-Sprint-Buffers.md

 The task was estimated at two points.
 We started the sprint as usual and left the buffer task in the TODO state until some scope change was encountered.

-> We've just found a spark in production and would like to extinguish it before it becomes a fire

-Hmmmmm

-> Ok, add it to the buffer, categorise it, and play it
+When unplanned work came in and needed to be actioned before the end of the sprint, we would categorise it and add it within the buffer.

 A simple, straightforward, and transparent mechanism to budget for unplanned effort whilst achieving the forecasted deliverables of the sprint.
 Moreover, by